-This is The Festival Roundup as printed in our April 2017 issue, the most recent Roundup can be found here, our Interactive Event Calendar is located at the bottom of the same page.
-There you may add information about your own events.
+This is The Festival Roundup as printed in our April 2017 issue, the most recent Roundup can be found under “Events” in our menu.

 REDWOOD COAST MUSIC FESTIVAL (Eureka, Calif.) – March 30-April 2